DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-11-01-accredited-bodies-research-round-3.md

 Several providers indicated they need more levels of permission in Publish.

-> We would not want publishing functionality for all users - people clicking on things they shouldn’t.
+> We would not want publishing functionality for all users - people clicking on things they should not.
 If we could have a standard account as read only, and an admin account with the privilege to publish and unpublish, that would be great.

 ### Courses as an accredited body prototype feedback